open-mmlab/mmengine/docs/en/advanced_tutorials/logging.md

 ...
 ```

-Besides, logs of different ranks will be save in `debug` mode.
-It you training your model with the shared storage.
+Besides, logs of different ranks will be saved in `debug` mode if you are training your model with the shared storage.
 The heriarchy of the log is as follows:

 ```text
 ./tmp